mawburn/portaler-core/docs/selfhosting.md

 You should be able to access the website now in your browser (nothing will work however without the backend)

-### Everything discord bot related:
+### Everything discord bot related

-You will need to create an application using discord developer portal (https://discord.com/developers/applications).
+You will need to create an application using [discord developer portal](https://discord.com/developers/applications).
 You can name it however you want.

 Go to the "Bot" page and press Add Bot, check **Presence Intent** and **ServerMember Intent**.
 On the OAuth2 page press "Add Redirect" and put there http://yoursubdomain.yourdomain:80/api/auth/callback.
-Dont forget to save changes.
+Don't forget to save changes.

 You will need **ClientID**, **ClientSecret**, **PublicKey** from the "General Information" page and **Token** from the "Bot" page for the next step.